scherzoq/Prosper-IT-Live-Project/README.md

 ## Introduction
 During my last two weeks at The Tech Academy, I worked with my peers on a team to develop a full-scale web application using ASP .Net MVC and Entity Framework.
 We worked on an interactive website to manage dynamic content (e.g., productions, cast members, subscribers) for a theater/acting company.
 The web application served as a content management service (CMS) for users, allowing them to easily manage the content on their website without needing to possess technical expertise.

 I worked on stories involving both back-end and front-end functionality (most of the stories I worked on involved both of these) in Visual Studio, using a variety of programming languages: C#, HTML/CSS, JavaScript, SQL.
 The stories I worked on required that I look for solutions independently, but also coordinate effectively with team members.
-They taught me the importance of breaking jobs up into smaller tasks while not losing sight of the larger context.
-And they demonstrated to me that adaptability is a crucial quality for a developer to have.
+They taught me the importance of breaking jobs up into smaller tasks while not losing sight of the larger context: specifically, it was critical to understand end goals/functionalities required by the user, and to plan accordingly, but also to be able to focus on the specific tasks that would move the project along.
+And the project demonstrated to me, again and again, that adaptability - along with the ability to find ways in which to overcome roadblocks - are crucial skills for a software developer to have.

 I am proud of my work – and of my growth as a software developer – during this two-week sprint.
 Below please find more detailed descriptions of the main [stories](#stories) I worked on, along with code snippets and navigation links.
 Included as well is a [summary of skills](#summary-of-skills) learned/reinforced over the course of the project.